Code-Institute-Submissions/clacken-dev-ms1/README.md

  - Bootstrap4: Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
 Bootstrap JavaScript CDN was also implemented to add some animation to the navbar.
  ## Content
  - All content was written by the developer unless specifically commented in the code as being from another source.
+Some elements were adapted and modified from examples on Bootstrap documentation and W3Schools articles and is attributed in the code.
  ## Media
- - Images were sourced from Pexels, Unsplash and Pixabay.
-Some were left unaltered and others were edited in Photoshop before being used.
+ - Images were sourced from Pexels, Unsplash and Pixabay
  ## Acknowledgements
  - My Mentor for the ongoing encouragement, support and professional assistance throughout the project development.